-Heather sparks imagination and innovation in others — for instance, she co-founded and coordinates the monthly Toronto Cultural Leaders Forum, and she originated “The Awesomeness Initiative” for The Royal Conservatory of Music, empowering front line staff to craft “awesome” audience member experiences.
+Heather sparks imagination and innovation in others — for instance, she co-founded and coordinates the monthly Toronto Cultural Leaders Forum, and she originated “The Awesomeness Initiative” for The Royal Conservatory of Music and the Bloor St. Culture Corridor, empowering front line staff to craft “awesome” audience member experiences.

 As a speaker at industry events, a teacher of marketing and promotion, and a facilitator of workshops, Heather is recognized for her ability to inspire and lead others to achieve their goals.
 Recent presentations and keynotes address “The Power of Partnership” and “Having Impact as a Network of Cultural Organizations.”
 She has been acknowledged with multiple marketing awards from organizations including the International Festivals and Events Association, Festivals & Events Ontario and Alberta Tourism.

-Heather is currently a member of the Creative Cities Network, on the Culture Days Ontario task force, and is Co-Chair of the Juno Awards Classical Committee.
+Heather is currently a Board Member of The Bentway Conservancy, an Advisory Board Member of East End Arts, a member of the Creative Cities Network, on the Culture Days Ontario Task Force, and is Co-Chair of the Juno Awards Classical Committee.
 She is a past member of the Board of Directors of Scotiabank CONTACT Photography Festival, Craft Ontario, Toronto Blues Society, and Marketing Advisory for the Downtown Yonge BIA.
 She was also a Fellow of the inaugural Cultural Leaders Lab created by the Toronto Arts Council.

 Heather Kelly has studied marketing, arts and cultural management, and organizational leadership.
-She lives, writes poetry, and dances with her Betta boys in Toronto.
+She lives, writes poetry, and raises Betta boys in Toronto.
 You can follow her on Twitter at @heather_kelly.